oracle/truffleruby/doc/contributor/interop.md

 If the receiver is a Ruby `Hash`:

-- `READABLE` will be set for any key (since it returns nil for missing keys).
+- `READABLE` will be set for key that exists.

 - `INSERTABLE` will be set if the hash is not frozen and key does not exist.